wix-incubator/codio/vscode/README.md

 2) Get the Codio Format extension from the marketplace:

-That's it!
-Follow along for instructions or see the [video link placeholder]
 >Note: Currently Codio does not support Windows, but we are working on it!
 ### Recording a Codio
-[gif placeholder]

 You can record a codio through the command palette using the `Codio: Record Codio` command.